 Our goal is to build, through our volunteers, a strong network of socially responsible data enthusiasts, and promoting all the generated innovation for our beneficiaries.

 As a volunteer, our Lead Team intends to provide you with the possibility of:

 Structure of the volunteer team for social good projects

-- 1 Project Manager (PM): responsible for tasks such as defining work packages, reporting to beneficiary, project status report and being the point of communication with DSSG Lead Team.
+- 1 Project Lead (PL): responsible for tasks such as defining and distributing work packages, project timeline, reporting to beneficiary, project status report and being the point of communication with DSSG Lead Team.

-- 2-4 Makers (volunteers): data scientists, data analysts, and other data enthusiasts): work on developing the project.
+- 2-4 Makers: data scientists, data analysts, and other data enthusiasts): work on developing the project.

 Frequently Asked Questions - Volunteers